 This is not an easy hack.
 Charles made this from multiple LACK side tables, cut into half and filled with expanding insulation foam and covered with latex paint (for waterproofing).
 See the details.

-You may have a LACK or two stashed somewhere, all wobbly or scratched up.
+You may have an IKEA LACK side table or two stashed somewhere, all wobbly or scratched up.
 But don’t throw them out yet.
 There are always ways to make them into something useful again.
 And if you do, do share them with all of us.

 Happy LACK hacking!

 Updated Dec 2018.
 First published in Nov 2015.